 Both types of pillows are soft and contour to the natural curvature of your neck region, but shredded memory foam pillows can be adjusted to your needs.
 Solid memory foam pillows are good for those who prefer more uniform support.
 Still, both can be excellent choices when you’re seeking a pillow for neck pain.

-Other Specialty Pillows
+What Specialty Pillows Are Available?

 There are other specialty pillows such as travel pillows, Euro pillows, and orthopedic pillows.
 All of these cater to specialized needs.